lakrestofer/zet/docs/terminology.md

 ### Cache

-The SQLite database that stores parsed AST, node metadata, and link relationships.
+The SQLite database that stores parsed AST, file metadata, and link relationships.
 The source of truth remains the markdown files themselves.